Click to toggle navigation menu.

 What Drives Cyber Insurance Pricing

-Cyber insurance isn’t priced like auto or property insurance.
-Underwriters aren’t looking at your physical assets — they’re looking at your data, your attack surface, and your ability to survive an incident.
+Cyber insurance is not priced like auto or property insurance.
+Underwriters are not looking at your physical assets.
+They are looking at your data, your attack surface, and your ability to survive an incident.
 The five primary pricing factors are:

-Revenue and company size — your revenue is the single biggest driver.
-It determines how much a breach would cost to remediate, how large a ransom demand might be, and how much business interruption coverage you’d need.
+Revenue and company size is the single biggest driver.
+It determines how much a breach would cost to remediate, how large a ransom demand might be, and how much business interruption coverage you would realistically need.

-Industry — healthcare, financial services, and tech companies pay significantly more because they hold high-value data and face stricter regulatory environments.
+Industry is the second biggest factor.
+Healthcare, financial services, and tech companies pay significantly more because they hold high-value data and face stricter regulatory environments.

-Claims history — a prior breach or claim will increase your rate, sometimes significantly.
-Clean loss history is one of the most valuable assets in cyber underwriting.
+Claims history is priced hard.
+A prior breach or claim will increase your rate, sometimes by 30 to 50%.
+A clean loss history is one of the most valuable assets you bring to underwriting.

-Revenue is the primary pricing variable in almost every cyber underwriting model.
-Here’s what current market data shows across common revenue tiers:
+Revenue is the primary underwriting variable across most cyber insurance models.
+Here is what current market data shows by revenue tier:

 Company SizeEst.
 Annual RevenueTypical Annual PremiumCommon Limit